'Pharma bro' Martin Shkreli convicted of fraud - BBC News

 "Martin is a brilliant young man," his lawyer, Benjamin Brafman, said after Friday's ruling.

-"Sometimes, people's skills don't translate well," he told reporters, adding that his client suffers from "an image issue".
+"Sometimes, people's skills don't translate well," he told reporters, acknowledging that his client suffers from "an image issue".

 During the trial, the attorney portrayed his client as a misunderstood "nerd" who turned up at work wearing a doctor's "stethoscope and bunny slippers".